The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 For example, hierarchy is important to German workers, as is respect in the workplace.
 Experience is valued greatly, almost to the point of reverence, and Germans tend to use formal language when addressing each other at work.
 This is changing in some sectors - particularly start-ups, which tend to have a more relaxed, international culture - but any new market entry that ignores German cultural quirks is unlikely to succeed.

 To make matters more complicated, Germany is a federation of 16 states.
 Each state has its own cultural and legal peculiarities and its own dialect.
-Thorough understanding of these differences is essential.
+A thorough understanding of these differences is essential.
 One size does not fit all in Germany.

-These cultural behaviours are logical consequences of a history that has included two major periods of authoritarianism in the last century, especially for those living in the east of the country.
-The challenges are not insurmountable for German market entrants but one thing is vital: you must earn the trust of your customers.
+These cultural behaviors are logical consequences of a history that has included two major periods of authoritarianism in the last century, especially for those living in the east of the country.
+The challenges are not insurmountable for German market entrants, but one thing is vital: you must earn the trust of your customers.
 It won't be given to you for free.

-Competitiveness, a skilled and productive workforce, a relatively stable economy, good communication links, a central EU location and a large consumer base: all of these are reasons to enter the German market.
-If that's not enough, there are business investment support programs at the state and federal level.
+Competitiveness, a skilled and productive workforce, a relatively stable economy, good communication links, a central EU location, and a large consumer base are all reasons to enter the German market.
+If that's not enough, there are business investment support programs at the state and federal levels.
 These range from grants and loans to rebates on R&D costs.
 Practical support for start-ups and new market entrants is improving.

 German market access simplified: Strategies and methods